Kim family (North Korea): Kim Il Sung

-Kim Jong-il
+Kim Jong Il

-Kim Jong-il had four partners, and at least five children with three of them.
-He married his first wife, Hong Il-chon, at the behest of Kim Il-sung in 1966.
+Kim Jong Il had four partners, and at least six children with three of them.
+He married his first wife, Hong Il-chon, at the behest of Kim Il Sung in 1966.
 They had one daughter, Kim Hye-kyung (born 1968), before divorcing in 1969.
 He later fathered Kim Jong-nam (born 1971) with his first consort, film star Song Hye-rim.
-Due to Song being a divorcee, Kim concealed the relationship and son from his father.
-In 1974, Kim Jong-il married his second wife, Kim Young-suk.
+Due to Song being a divorcée, Kim concealed the relationship and son from his father.
+In 1974, Kim Jong Il married his second wife, Kim Young-suk.
 They had two daughters, Kim Sol-song (born 1974) and Kim Chun-song (born 1976).
-Kim Jong-il divorced her in 1977, after she lost his personal interest.
-In 1980, Kim Jong-il married his third wife, Ko Yong-hui.
-Ko was the de facto First Lady of North Korea from Kim Jong-il’s becoming of leader in 1994 until her death in 2004.
-The couple had two sons, Kim Jong-chul (born 1981) and Kim Jong-un (born 1982 or 1983), and one daughter, Kim Yo-jong (born 1987).
-After Ko Yong-hui’s death, Kim Jong-il was married to his personal secretary, Kim Ok.
-The two were married until Kim Jong-il’s death, and did not have any children.
-The two half-brothers Kim Jong-un and Kim Jong-nam never met, because of the ancient practice of raising potential successors separately.
-From the early 1980s onward, Kim Jong-il dichotomized the Kim Family between its main, or central, branch (won kaji) and its side, or extraneous, branch (kyot kaji).
-The main branch referred to Kim Il-sung’s family with Kim Jong-suk and publicly included Kim Jong-il and Kim Kyong-hui.
-The side branch referred to Kim Il-sung’s family with Kim Sung-ae and included the three children from their marriage.
+Kim Jong Il divorced her in 1977, after she lost his personal interest.
+In 1980, Kim Jong Il married his third wife, Ko Yong Hui.
+Ko was the de facto First Lady of North Korea from Kim Jong Il's becoming of leader in 1994 until her death in 2004.
+The couple had two sons, Kim Jong-chul (born 1981) and Kim Jong Un (born 1982 or 1983), and one daughter, Kim Yo Jong (born 1987).
+After Ko Yong Hui's death, Kim Jong Il was married to his personal secretary, Kim Ok.
+The two were married until Kim Jong Il's death, and did not have any children.
+The two half-brothers Kim Jong Un and Kim Jong-nam never met, because of the ancient practice of raising potential successors separately.
+From the early 1980s onward, Kim Jong Il dichotomized the Kim Family between its main, or central, branch (won kaji) and its side, or extraneous, branch (kyot kaji).
+The main branch referred to Kim Il Sung's family with Kim Jong Suk and publicly included Kim Jong Il and Kim Kyong-hui.
+The side branch referred to Kim Il Sung's family with Kim Sung-ae and included the three children from their marriage.